-Restorative approaches for Looked After Children: To embed restorative approaches in children’s homes and foster homes to prevent the criminalisation of looked after children.
+Looked After Children Service: embeds restorative approaches in children’s homes and foster homes to prevent the criminalization of Looked After Children.

 The Restore:Families provides an intervention programme to support families experiencing Adolescent to Parent Violence in the Southampton area to at least three cohorts of families i.e. ten children or young people in each cohort.